Antonio-Marcos86/Recriando-a-interface-do-Netflix/README.md

 # Recriando a interface do Netflix

-RFecriado a interface do netflix, no Bootcamp da Avanade e Digital innovation One.
+Recriado a interface do **Netflix, no Bootcamp da Avanade e Digital innovation One.**